 The 3.0 DOHC did have some Hydraulic Lash Adjusters (Lifters) that collapsed and made noises.

 Most of all, the issues were really from a lack of care by the owner.
-Noises from the front timing cover showed that lack of maintenance.
+Noises from the front timing cover showed a lack of maintenance.

 Timing Chain Tensioner